 You will be escorted to the department by a member of staff who know you or a family member (if an outpatient) to ensure you feel comfortable and supported.
 When you arrive at the department you will be shown into the waiting and clerking-in area, where you will be welcomed by a member of the ECT nursing team.

-Here you will be asked some simple questions about preparation prior to treatment, such as: when you last ate or drank, have you taken any medications, if you have any concerns.
+Here you will be asked some simple questions about preparation prior to treatment, such as:

+- When you last had something to eat or drink.

+- Have you taken any medication?

+- If you have any concerns.